Mu2e/Offline/TrackerAlignment/README.md

 ## Terms
 ### Global degrees of freedom
 These are alignment parameters that currently describe a translation or rotation in x, y, z applied to one Plane, and (later) Panel.
-These are 'global' because their definition is common across all input tracks.
+These are 'global' because their values are common across all input tracks.

 ### Local degrees of freedom
 These are the track fit parameters for one track.
 One set of local parameters describes one track.